 Position Statement 26: Participant Protections in Psychiatric Research

-- Access to reasonably clear and complete information
+- Participant access to reasonably clear and complete information;

-- The right to withdraw from the study at any time
+- Acknowledgement that the individual’s participation in research is voluntary, and that he or she has right to withdraw from the study at any time;

-- Receipt of new and updated information as the study proceeds; and
+- Participant receipt of new and updated information as the study proceeds;

 - Arrangements for post-study care.

 MHA believes that partnerships between mental health consumers and researchers are essential to continually improving our understanding and treatment of mental health and substance use disorders.
 MHA believes that the following measures are essential to protecting the health and rights of research participants, while also facilitating scientific advances:

 All legally competent adults can reasonably expect to be treated as such, and should therefore be expected to act in their own best interests in making a decision about whether or not to participate in research.
 Only in extraordinary circumstances should it be necessary to involve a third party (such as the parent of a young child, a conservator, or another legally-designated representative, who at all times should be acting in the best interest of the participant) in this decision-making.